 2. Shijo Kawaramachi: Cherry blossom views from a riverside Kyoto townhouse

 With around 200 Yoshino cherry trees here, this is known as a secluded spot for getting a cherry blossom backdrop.
-The area has a variety of places for eating and drinking and is a popular haunt after a shopping trip.
+The area has various places for eating and drinking and is a popular place after a shopping trip.
 Cherry blossoms lit up amidst the darkness create a romantic atmosphere.

-If you sit on the ground floor you have the Takase River at your feet with the Yoshino cherry blossom branches above you as you look up.
+If you sit on the ground floor, you have the Takase River at your feet with the Yoshino cherry blossom branches above you as you look up.
 Upstairs, the cherry blossoms are directly in your line of sight.
 It’s as if you have climbed up into the trees.
-The view varies depending on which floor you sit at so find out which view you prefer!
+The view varies depending on which floor you sit, so find out which view you prefer!